codesandbox/storybook-addon/README.md

 [![Edit in CodeSandbox](https://assets.codesandbox.io/github/button-edit-lime.svg)](https://codesandbox.io/p/github/codesandbox/storybook-addon)

-The `@codesandbox/storybook-addon` is a Storybook addon that facilitates exporting the current story to CodeSandbox.
-It offers support for private dependencies, workspaces, and more.
+The `@codesandbox/storybook-addon` is a Storybook addon that allows users accessing a story-book page to export the code from the story as a CodeSandbox Sandbox.
+Sandboxes will always be created within the same workspace providing a closed-circuit feedback system.
+The add-on also provides support for private dependencies.

 ## Usage